sudcadred/barker-browser/README.md

 very slow and not practical).

 ## Settings
-Settings are stored in file preferences.json in app folder.
+Settings are stored in file barker_browser_preferences.json.json in user folder.

 ## Saved history
 Saved addresses and tabs with history are stored in user folder in file barker_browser.json